-

 Explore our Ramadan page to learn more, including dates for Ramadan.

 Entry and exit rules can change at short notice.
-For details about visas, currency, customs and quarantine rules, contact:
+For details about visas, currency, customs and quarantine regulations, contact:

 Qatari authorities won't issue visas in an Australian emergency passport.
 You can only use an emergency passport to leave or travel through Qatar.